Qutuqtu

 Qutuqtu (忽覩都, Хутагт) was the second son of Tolui and Lingqun Khatun (daughter of Kuchlug).
-He was the grandson of Genghis Khan.
-Although he took part in Ogedei Khan's invasion of Song, Qutuqtu was killed in battle against the Song general Meng Yu (孟珙).
+He was a grandson of Genghis Khan.
+Taking part in Ögedei Khan's invasion of Song, Qutuqtu was killed in battle against the Song general Meng Yu (孟珙).

 Family

 Although Qutuqtu left no male descendants, he had a daughter, Kelmish Agha, who was instrumental in cementing the Yuan-Golden Horde alliance.
 Kelmish, married to Saljidai Gurkhan, gave birth to a daughter, Oljai Khatun.
 Oljai married Mengu-Timur (a descendant of Jochi) and gave birth to Toqta Khan of the Golden Horde.

-Qutuqtu's full-sister, Ile Temür, married Pars Buqa, grandson of Quduka Beki of the Oirat tribe.
+Qutuqtu's full-sister, Ile Temür, married Pars Buqa, a grandson of Quduka Beki of the Oirat tribe.